 How to Overcome This Problem

 Realize what you are experiencing, and ask your friends and family to support you.
-Remember: Adult learners often need to feel part of a learning community, a support network of learners that can serve as a sounding board.
+Remember, adult learners, also GED students, often need to feel part of a learning community, a support network of learners that can serve as a sounding board.

 Adult Learners Have Multiple Roles

-Usually, learning is a secondary activity that needs to be accomplished besides their tasks as parents, spouses, or full-time job, so they can spend less time on their study.
+Usually, learning is a secondary activity that needs to be accomplished besides their tasks as parents, spouses, or full-time jobs so that they can spend less time on their studies.

 Adult Learners Have Experience

-Usually, adults learners learned a lot of things informally through talking with coworkers or friends, and through on-the-job training, observation, and trial and error.
+Usually, adult learners learn a lot of things informally through talking with coworkers or friends and through on-the-job training, observation, and trial and error.

 This won’t mean that they have learned it all correctly or completely.
 What it does mean, however, is that adult learners have already developed preconceptions.